List of mayors of Belluno

-The Mayor of Belluno is an elected politician who, along with the Belluno's City Council, is accountable for the strategic government of Belluno in Veneto, Italy.
-The current Mayor is Oscar De Pellegrin, a centre-right independent, who took office on 17 June 2022.
+The mayor of Belluno is an elected politician who, along with the Belluno's city council.
+The mayor is accountable for the strategic government of Belluno in Veneto, Italy.
+The current mayor is Oscar De Pellegrin, a centre-right independent, who took office on 17 June 2022.

 Overview

-According to the Italian Constitution, the Mayor of Belluno is member of the City Council.
+According to the Italian Constitution, the mayor of Belluno is a member of the city council.

-The Mayor is elected by the population of Belluno, who also elects the members of the City Council, controlling the Mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
-The Mayor is entitled to appoint and release the members of his government.
+The mayor is elected by the population of Belluno, who also elects the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is entitled to appoint and release the members of his government.

-Since 1993 the Mayor is elected directly by Belluno's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
+Since 1993 the mayor is elected directly by Belluno's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.